adrijaguin/styles/README.md

-# styles
-This is the stylesheet for the website undying.radiance
+# contains website and styles for the website undying.radiance